 Anne’s passion for the show ring and sport remains strong.
 She has been enjoying winning with her mare Diva and grey gelding Motto.
 She went to Aachen and Dublin as a selector for the 2014 WEG bronze medal winning U.S. team in Normandy, France.

 Kursinski has been enjoying her young students as well as her regular clients and students.
 Watching them learn and be successful is very gratifying for her.
 She also enjoys assisting students and professionals that ship in for lessons and meet her at the shows.

-Anne is excited about her new online instructional site, Riding & Jumping Mentor.
+Anne is excited about her instructional website, Riding and Jumping Mentor, launched in 2015.
 "The online teaching site allows me to help people who I may have not have had the opportunity to assist", said Kursinski.
 Location, finances and confidence are factors that can limit many amateur riders.